odpi/egeria-docs/site/docs/connectors/repository/hms/overview.md

 ### Setting CatalogName and DatabaseName

 The setting of these 2 parameters dictates the scope of metadata that is ingested from HMS.
-For Apache Hive the default catalog name is *hive* and default database name is *default*.
+For Hive the default catalog name is *hive* and default database name is *default*.

 | CatalogName       | DatabaseName       | scope of HMS content to be ingested                                                                                                                               |
 |-------------------|--------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|